MichaelEhrlichman/Algorithms/README.md

 # Algorithms
-My work from the Algorithms Toolbox course.
-All solutions presented here met 100% of the test cases.
+My own solutions to the problems in the Algorithms Toolbox course.